 Based on your description of the structural basis of your grouping/category approach, ECHA understands that all category members share a common 'core structure' and that they vary only in terms of their alkyl- substitutions on the benzene ring.
-Furthermore, ECHA understands that the allowed substituents to the 'core structure' define the inclusion criteria for the category membership.
+Furthermore, ECHA understands that the allowed substituents to the 'core structure' define the inclusion critera for the category membership.
 You have described the applicability domain of the category as ammonium, calcium, potassium and sodium salts of cumene, toluene, and xylene sulphonic acids.

-Considering the UVCB nature of the (xylene and 4-ethylbenzene) sulphonate, ECHA considers that the the applicability domain of the category is: ammonium, calcium, potassium and sodium salts of cumene, toluene, and xylene (containing The structural variation within the category is defined by the type of cation and the sulphonic acid that forms the anion.
-Because ECHA accepts unrestricted read-across between the ammonium, calcium, potassium and sodium salts of each individual sulphonic acid provided that the source study is adequate and reliable for the endpoint concerned, the structural variation within this group is defined by the sulphonic acid used; i.e. cumene-, toluene-, and xylene (containing ECHA assessed your proposed predictions on this basis.
+Considering the UVCB nature of the (xylene and 4-ethylbenzene) sulphonate, ECHA considers that the the applicability domain of the category to be: ammonium, calcium, potassium and sodium salts of cumene, toluene, and xylene (containing up to sulphonic acids.
+ECHA notes that the category consists of ammonium, calcium, potassium and sodium salts of cumene-, toluene- and xylene (containing up to subphonic acids).
+The structural variation within the category is defined by the type of cation and which sulphonic acid that forms the anion.
+Because ECHA accepts unrestricted read-across between the ammonium, calcium, potassium and sodium salts of provided that the source study is adequate and reliable for the endpoint concerned, the structural variation within this group is defined by the sulphonic acid used; i.e. cumene-, toluene-, and xylene (containing up to ECHA assessed your proposed predictions on this basis.